poole/hyde/docs/7.3.0/config.md

 google_fonts:          Roboto+Slab:700|Noto+Sans:400,400i,700,700i

 # The text font.
 Expects a string that is a valid CSS font-family value.
-font:                  "'Noto Sans', Helvetica, Arial, sans-serif"
+font:                  Noto Sans, Helvetica, Arial, sans-serif

 # The font used for headings.
 Expects a string that is a valid CSS font-family value.
-font_heading:          "'Roboto Slab', Helvetica, Arial, sans-serif"
+font_heading:          Roboto Slab, Helvetica, Arial, sans-serif

-# Fallback image and color
+# Sidebar image and theme color of the site.
 accent_image:          /assets/img/sidebar-bg.jpg
 accent_color:          '#4fb1ba'